NatClamp/oneHundredDaysOfCode/log.md

 ### Day 5: Friday 4th September, 2020

 ***Today's Progress***: Today I worked on a short, simple algorithm for work to access and transform some bank account data.
-I also read a chapter of Don't Make Me Thinkby Steve Krug.
+I also read a chapter of Don't Make Me Think by Steve Krug.

 ***Thoughts***: Simple stuff.
 Code reviewed and off to merge into dev.

+### Day 6: Monday 13th September, 2020

+***Today's Progress***: Not much free time today so just a couple of chapters of Don't Make Me Think.
+Did some templating and set-up for translating content at work.

+***Thoughts***: Not an exciting one!
+Gotta start prioritising learning some new stuff I think.
+Maybe I'll get a chance to organise that tomorrow.